bridgeL/RecipeWiki/items/report.md

    * Code: [Class X, entire file](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
    * [Class B](../src/path/to/class/file.java#L30-85): methods A, B, C, lines of code: 30 to 85
    * Description of your implementation: ... <br>
+Feature Category: Greater Data Usage, Handling and Sophistication <br>
+1. [Data-Profile]  Create a Profile Page for Users or any Entities, which contains a media file (image, animation (e.g., gif), video). (easy)
+   * Code: [ProfileFragment.java]
+   * This is a fragment to show profile data from the firebase, and can sycronized with the firebase.
+   * By clicking the profile button in the navigation bar, the application will jump to the profile fragment.
+   * In the fragment, there are

 <hr>